 However, when studying magnetic compass orientation and navigation performance in larger bird species and in the context of their behaviours during free flight, any precise alteration of the magnetic field birds experience is challenging, if not impossible.
 Instead, researchers have tried to assess birds’ use of Earth’s magnetic field for orientation and navigation by depriving them of access to meaningful magnetic information.
-The most common approach for this is releasing birds with small magnets attached to their bodies (e.g. to the head or back), which was first suggested by physicist C. Maurain in 1926 (for a review, see Wiltschko and Wiltschko 1995a).
+The most common approach for this is releasing birds with small magnets attached to their bodies (e.g. to the head or back), which was first suggested by physicist C. Maurain in 1926 (see Wiltschko and Wiltschko 1995a for a review).
 Permanent magnets such as the widely used rare-earth magnets (neodymium and samarium-cobalt magnets) produce strong magnetic fields which exceed Earth’s magnetic field in total magnetic intensity (total field strength) within a radius of at least several centimetres.
 When attached close to birds’ putative magnetic receptors, such magnets should strongly interfere with Earth’s magnetic field around them, leading to altered resultant magnetic fields in which the resultant vectors are forced to remain within a certain sector relative to the magnets’ alignment when the birds turn or move (e.g. Mouritsen et al. 2003).
 Such resultant magnetic fields are generally assumed to be uninterpretable and, thus, useless for orientation and navigation purposes (e.g. Mouritsen et al. 2003).
 Others, however, have questioned the efficacy of this approach (e.g. Wang et al. 2006; Nimpf, Nordmann et al. 2017).

 Results from previous studies using magnets for disrupting magnetic compass orientation and navigation in birds appear rather inconsistent.
-Whereas some studies report a disruptive effect, suggesting the use of magnetic information, others find no such effect (see Wiltschko and Wiltschko 1995a for review), or effects that varied between repeated experiments and between years (Ranvaud et al. 1991; Moore 1988).
+Whereas some studies report a disruptive effect, suggesting the use of magnetic information, others find no such effect (see Wiltschko and Wiltschko 1995a for a review), or effects that varied between repeated experiments and between years (Ranvaud et al. 1991; Moore 1988).
 Studies in which the birds apparently had access to other orientation cues (e.g. the sun) during the experiment tend to find no effect of the magnets on orientation and overall navigation performance (e.g. Wiltschko and Wiltschko 1995a and references therein; Mouritsen et al. 2003; Bonadonna et al. 2005; Gagliardo et al. 2013; Pollonara et al. 2015; Padget et al. 2017; but see Southern 1972).
-This is inconclusive, as the lack of control over other orientation cues makes it difficult to rule out that Earth’s magnetic field is actually used to obtain positional (i.e. map) and/or directional (i.e. compass) information under natural conditions.
+This is generally inconclusive, as the lack of control over other orientation cues makes it difficult to rule out that Earth’s magnetic field is actually used to obtain positional (i.e. map) and/or directional (i.e. compass) information under natural conditions.
 Beyond that, the efficacy of the specific treatment cannot be assessed without any preceding tests under controlled experimental conditions that allow no reversion to other orientation cues.
 Most of the earlier studies used magnets on pigeons (Columba livia f. domestica) during homing experiments (see Wiltschko and Wiltschko 1995a for review).
 More recent studies that combined magnets with satellite telemetry to study birds’ behaviour on a large spatial scale mainly focused on the navigation performance of seabirds like tubenoses (Procellariiformes) during foraging and homing flights towards their breeding colonies (e.g. Mouritsen et al. 2003; Bonadonna et al. 2005; Gagliardo et al. 2013; Pollonara et al. 2015; Padget et al. 2017).
-To date, however, there appears to be only one previous study using magnets on songbirds (barn swallows (Hirundo rustica) during homing experiments; Bochenski et al. 1960), the most extensively studied group of birds with regard to magnetic compass orientation and navigation.
+To date, however, there appears to be only one previous study using magnets on a songbird species (the barn swallow (Hirundo rustica) during homing experiments; Bochenski et al. 1960), despite songbirds being the most extensively studied taxon with regard to magnetic compass orientation and navigation.
 Further, to the best of our knowledge, there is not a single study applying the magnet approach in the context of compass orientation or navigation during seasonal migration.